7 Steps to Creating a Must-Read Church Bulletin

 When it comes to talking about laziness, God doesn’t mince words.
 What we’ll observe in the scriptures about saving money below, God uses strong words to confront people who struggle with being idle, and he lets it be known that not working is one sure way you’ll end up in poverty.

-"A slack hand causes poverty, but the hand of the diligent makes rich.
+"A slack hand causes poverty, but the hand of the diligent makes the rich .
 He who gathers in summer is a prudent son, but he who sleeps in harvest is a son who brings shame.”

 "The plans of the diligent lead surely to abundance, but everyone who is hasty comes only to poverty.”

-One key found in Bible verses about being smart with money is consistency.
+One key found in passages about being smart with money is consistency.

 When it comes to saving money, consistently setting aside something every month (even if you think it’s little) can lead you to reap huge benefits in the future—especially if you start at an early age—thanks in large part to something that’s called compound interest.